SanazRezvani/eeg-motor-imagery-fbcsp/README.md

 This highlights the importance of combining spatial and spectral information in EEG decoding.

-## Relation to Real-Time BCI
+## Next Extension

 This project is still an offline motor imagery decoding pipeline.
 However, it provides a stronger feature extraction foundation for a future real-time EEG decoding simulation using sliding windows and latency-aware inference.

-## Next Extension

-The next planned extension is:
+The next extension is:

 [Real-time EEG decoding simulation using sliding windows and streaming predictions.](https://github.com/SanazRezvani/real-time-bci)